 Fast Growing Paper Birch Trees

 Plant fast growing Paper Birch tree seedlings and harvest trees for the manufacture of wood pellets for wood burning electrical power utilities. much sooner.
 Our 20-foot Paper Birch seedlings are delivered branch free to your site ready for transplanting.
 Using a standard posthole auger, you can plant approximately 400 trees per acre in just one day.
-In a month you have created an instant 20-foot tall forest where there was none before.
+In a month you can create an instant 30 acre 20-foot tall forest where there was none before.
 We suggest creating a more natural forest by planting a coniferous tree such as White Pine with your birch.
 A mixed forest will help ward off pests and offer some protection from the elements, particularly in the winter.